Why do car batteries fail in winter?

 Just like all other components of your vehicle, your car battery requires proper maintenance and care to keep cranking out those morning starts.
 Take a look at these facts and maintenance tips regarding your vehicle’s compact power plant.

 Dress for (Battery Maintenance) Success.
 Below you will find tips on working with your battery to insure good maintenance.
 However, before analyzing, be sure to accessorize – with proper eye, hand and clothing protection, that is – as your battery contains dangerous chemicals.

-In the meantime, talk to the guys at our front desk here at Golden Triangle Auto Care if you have questions about battery charging, checking your battery connections, and any sluggish morning starts you might be experiencing.
+In the meantime, talk to the guys at our front desk here at Golden Triangle Auto Care, downtown Denver’s premier auto repair center if you have questions about battery charging, checking your battery connections, and any sluggish morning starts you might be experiencing.